saarang1995/slate/source/index.html.md

 import time
 import requests

 # Enter your API Key and Secret here.
-If you don't have one, you can generate it from the website.
+If you don't have one,
+# you can generate it from the website.
-key = ""
+key = ""  # API KEY
-secret = ""
+secret = "" # API SECRET

 # Generating a timestamp.
 timeStamp = int(round(time.time() * 1000))